Vigneshr2106/Digital-Clock-With-Alarm-Functionality/README.md

 Buzzer (for the alarm sound)

-Push Buttons (to set the time and alarm)

 Wires and Breadboard (for connections)

 ## BILL OF MATERIALS(BOM)
 O LED Display: Rs.270

-Buttons: Rs.5 to 20

 Buzzer: Rs.25